Activiti/activiti-cloud-examples/trending-topic-campaigns/README.md

 ## Setup

-First you need a twitter app account and an app.
+If you're happy to use a fake twitter feed then there's no need to register a twitter account and you can skip this step.
+In order to use live twitter you need a twitter app account and an app.
 Go to https://apps.twitter.com/ to set up (the name, description and website of the app don't matter), generate an access token for the app and put the credentials into either the connectors-docker-compose.yml file if you're using docker-compose or the connectors.yml if you're using kubernetes.

 ## To run with docker-compose